Seawater systems for yachts

 Visible corrosion on valves or hull fittings

-The presence of corrosion, wear, or parts with a poor appearance does not always imply immediate failure, but it is a clear sign that the system needs technical attention.
+The presence of corrosion, wear, or parts with a poor appearance does not always imply an immediate failure, but it is a clear sign that the system needs technical attention.

 Common symptom